ajiangsfu/PRPS/README.md

 ### 4. PS (Prediction Strength).

-Classification scores are calculated with PS formula (Golub et al., 1999), and probability calculation is based on empirical Bayes method assuming that we know PS score distribution parameters for the two groups, or if we can estimate these parameters from a training data set.
-We make binary classification calls based on cutoff on probabilities with default 0.9.
+Classification scores are calculated with PS formula (Golub et al., 1999).
+We make binary classification calls based on cutoff of probabilities with default 0.9.
 In addition, classification based on theoretical cutoff 0 is also provided.

 #### References: